 - Operate the registry to enable regulated persons to comply with registration and notice filing requirements outlined in the regulation

 - Enable The Ministry access to notice filings and associated data

 - Enable public access to the information contained in notice filings

 - Set and collect fees in a transparent and consultative manner to recover the costs for the registry development, deployment and ongoing support to regulated persons

 - Support stakeholders with training and resources to enable effective and efficient use of the registry

 The regulated community will begin filing their notices using the registry ahead of the January 1, 2022, effective date in the Excess Soil Regulation.

 The registry project will be completed in two phases.
 Phase one of the project will develop the essential components to allow regulated persons to register and begin filing and updating their notices ahead of the effective date of January 1, 2022.
-Registry users will receive training and support to create their registry account and learn how to use the new system at least one month prior to avoid any disruption to businesses or their projects.
+Registry users will receive training and support to create their registry account and learn how to use the new system at least one month before to avoid any disruption to businesses or their projects.

 Phase two of the project will begin later in 2022 and develop additional functionalities to be defined in consultation with the Ministry and industry stakeholders.
 Information related to the timing and components of phase two of the registry project will be posted to this page as it becomes available.